Undergraduate minor: biology

 Genetics, sensory physiology, migration, development of behavior, circadian rhythms, foraging strategies, aggression, sexual and parental behavior, group selection, social behavior.
 Prerequisites: BIOL:1411 and (BIOL:1412 or PSY:2701).

-Neurobiology from molecular/cellular to systems levels including cell biology of the neuron; membrane electrophysiology; synaptic transmission and plasticity, functional neuroanatomy, sensory, motor and autonomic systems, emotion, memory, sleep, language, attention and cognition, neuronal development.
-Prerequisites: BIOL:2753 or (PSY:2701 and BIOL:3343).
-Recommendations: BIOL:2723 and BIOC:3110 and PHYS:1512.
+Neurobiology from molecular/cellular to systems levels including cell biology of the neuron; membrane electrophysiology; synaptic transmission and plasticity; functional neuroanatomy; sensory, motor, and autonomic systems; emotion, memory, sleep, language, attention and cognition, neuronal development; focus on systems and developmental neurobiology; first in a two-semester sequence.
+Prerequisites: BIOL:1411 and (PSY:2701 or BIOL:2753).

 Major areas of genomics, including DNA and protein sequence analysis, structural diversity of whole genomes, microarray applications, proteomics; computer workshop experience in applying bioinformatics tools.
-Prerequisites: BIOL:2512 or BIOC:3120.
+Prerequisites: BIOL:2211 or BIOL:2512 or BIOC:3120 or BIOC:3110.
 Same as IGPI:3314.

 Principles of cellular and systems physiology; emphasis on quantitative and experimental aspects.
 Prerequisites: BIOL:1411 and CHEM:1110 and CHEM:1120 and (MATH:1380 or MATH:1460 or MATH:1550 or MATH:1850).
 Recommendations: (PHYS:1511 and PHYS:1512) or (PHYS:1611 and PHYS:1612).